FOB vs CIF vs DDP Which Incoterm Is Right for You?

 Why the Incoterm You Choose Matters

-The Incoterm written into your purchase order determines who pays for freight, who arranges insurance, who handles customs clearance, and — most importantly — at what point the risk of loss or damage transfers from seller to buyer.
+The Incoterm in your purchase order decides who pays for freight, who arranges insurance, and who handles customs clearance.
+Most important of all, it sets the point where the risk of loss or damage moves from seller to buyer.

-Choosing the wrong term can mean paying for services you did not expect, losing control of your supply chain, or discovering too late that your cargo was uninsured during the most vulnerable leg of its journey.
+Pick the wrong term and you can end up paying for services you did not expect.
+You can lose control of your supply chain.
+Or you can find out too late that your cargo was uninsured during the riskiest leg of its trip.

 FOB, CIF, and DDP are three of the most widely used Incoterms in global trade.
 Each one shifts the balance of cost, risk, and responsibility in a fundamentally different way.